 - Dr. Van Reet was showcased in the 2017 RI-INBRE summer newsletter.
 Check out page 7 to learn more about Kid Think.

 - Dr. O’Keeffe, Chair of the Department of Psychology, traveled to Israel after being selected for a competitive academic fellowship which was sponsored by the Jewish National Fund and Media Watch International.

 - Dr. Mendoza and Marissa DiMaria ’18 recently published an article in Sex Roles.

 - For the first time, the New England Psychological Association’s annual conference will feature the Ted Bosack Keynote Address in honor of PC’s Professor Emeritus of Psychology Ted Bosack.

 In Other News

-- Deadline to declare psychology as your major and qualify for pre-registration is October 17th, 2018.
+- Deadline to declare psychology as your major and qualify for pre-registration is the mid-semester date.

 - Congratulations and good luck to the 79 psychology majors in the class of 2018!